-The alcohol should be applied using a circular target motion, as demonstrated in the image.
-This technique pushes the bacteria away from the inside of the venipuncture site to the outside.
+The 2017 CLSI standards no longer recommend using a circular target motion method for cleansing the arm.
+Their studies suggest that the back and forth friction is superior to the circular concentric cleansing.
+The CLSI standards recommend cleansing the site with friction using a clean gauze pad with 70% isopropyl alcohol solution or a commercially prepared alcohol pad.
 The alcohol must be allowed to air dry for approximately one minute prior to venipuncture to properly disinfect site, prevent hemolysis of the specimen, and avoid discomfort for the patient.

 Gauze should be used when applying pressure to the venipuncture site immediately after the needle is withdrawn.
 Adequate pressure to stop bleeding is crucial to avoid formation of a hematoma or bruise.
 Cotton balls should not be used to apply pressure to stop bleeding because the clot formed may be dislodged by residual cotton fibers as the cotton ball is pulled away from the site.